 How do we overcome these traumas?

 Every day we experience traumas.
 When we experience those traumas the body can either adapt and overcome them or store them to process later.
-Adaption can present itself quietly or it can noticeably present itself.
 One of the forefront examples of adaptation in my opinion is how calluses grow when an individual starts something new that puts stress on the skin like lifting weights.
-In the example of lifting weights, the body responds to the new trauma of gripping iron bars by adding layers of skin in the areas that get the most stress.
-This is an example of a successful adaptation, the body is preparing for the next potentially traumatic event so that it can overcome it again.
+The body responds to the new trauma by adding layers of skin in the areas that get the most stress.
+This is an example of a successful adaptation.
 When we meet the limits of our ability to adapt, we fall in need of some help.
-In severe cases, an individual who fails to adapt to trauma such as in the case of a bone break or, a severe laceration the individual must seek care at emergency medical services.
-After the life or limb-threatening trauma, the individual would also likely benefit from chiropractic care during recovery simply because they have experienced major trauma.
-In other cases when emergency medical services are not required, anyone who has experienced some sort of trauma that we talked about will likely benefit from chiropractic care.
 Come and see us, make us your chiropractor in Juneau.
-You may not know how healthy you can be
+You may not know how healthy you can be.